Issued on September 19, 2022 by the

 Dear Executive, Dear Colleague,

-As part of the Global Network of Associations & Networks: Retirees Developing Silver Economy, we have compiled and published a Position Paper regarding the development of the silver economy and related government bodies for seniors.
+As part of the Global Network of Associations & Networks: Retirees Developing Silver Economy, we have compiled and published a document Developing the Silver Economy and Related Government Resources for Seniors.
+A Position Paper regarding the development of the silver economy and related government bodies for seniors.

 The Position Paper was developed gradually basing on discussions at three Zoom meetings of network members during 2022 (February 16, April 6, June 1); programs and lists of participants are published.
 Furtherly relevant published e-materials (articles, reports, scientific papers); links to e-materials (Links to ePublications) were searched, studied, selected and published on the website.